GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 <span class="strong">**USBtinyISP to ATTINY10 Connections:**</span>

-Connect the USBtinyISP to the ATTINY10 as show in the Diagram.
+Connect the USBtinyISP to the ATTINY10 as shown in the diagram.

 <div class="informalfigure">